 Ballantrae, along with Musselman’s Lake, may not be the centre of the universe.
-Heck, even people in Stouffville talk about having to go ‘way up there.’
-But the area, only five minutes from the main town is, quite literally the centre of ward two in the township of Whitchurch-Stouffville.
-It is also a hub of development that aims to provide residents with pretty much everything they need without having to go ‘way down there’ to the Stouffville proper or East to Aurora/Newmarket.
+Even people in Stouffville talk about having to go ‘way up there.’
+But the area, only five minutes from the main town, is quite literally the centre of Ward 2.

 Ward 2 Councillor Maurice Smith points out that new development rising just north-east of the four corners and others will mean more business and residents will be coming to the area, and it’s just the kind of developments current residents have been asking for he says.